 - The digital content should offer added value to the print article.

 - Ideally, the digital content should be obtainable only through the AR program and shouldn't be something that a person could find on the Internet on their own.

-- If the digital content is available on the Internet and can be accessed via a web browser, it's very important that obtaining it through an AR program is a rapid and convenient process.
+- If the content is available on the Internet and can be accessed via a web browser, it's very important that obtaining it through an AR program is a rapid and convenient process.

-- Some people feel that the digital content should contain movement or interactivity, since otherwise static material in the newspaper is simply being replaced with more static material.
+- Some people feel that the new content should contain movement or interactivity, since otherwise static material in the newspaper is simply being replaced with more static material.
 I don't mind seeing static digital content as long as it's rich in new information.

-Other Examples of Augmented Reality Use
+Other Examples of AR Use